 OUR ART

 Allison Horst creates original art for Openscapes.
 Formerly an artist in residence at NCEAS and Assistant Teaching Professor at the Bren School of Environmental Science & Management at the University of California, Santa Barbara, Allison now works as a Data Scientist Advocate at Observable.
 She is also one of the inaugural Openscapes Champions.
-Allison has a background in the fine arts, and in recent years, began creating digital open artwork for data science and statistics education – explore her Openscapes gallery, her stats illustrations and follow her on Twitter.
+Allison has a background in the fine arts, and in recent years, began creating digital open artwork for data science and statistics education – explore her Openscapes gallery and her stats illustrations.

 See all of Allison’s Openscapes artwork on the gallery page, including our logo, which represents open landscapes of possibility and the data within them.